spendierk/pytket-bricks/README.md

-#  pyTKET Bricks
+#  PyTKET Bricks

-The pyTKET bricks are a hands-on and fun way to familiarize yourself with well-known quantum circuits.
-Assemble the bricks to represent a Bell State or Grover's algorithm example.
+PyTKET is the python wrapper of [TKET](https://www.quantinuum.com/developers/tket), Quantinuum's open-source advanced software development kit for the creation and execution of programs for gate-based quantum computers.
+The [pyTKET](https://cqcl.github.io/pytket/manual/index.html) bricks are a hands-on and fun way to assemble well-known quantum circuits.
+YOu can assemble the bricks to represent a Bell State or Grover's algorithm example.

 https://user-images.githubusercontent.com/106914305/209889480-10e965fd-5854-4b76-a36e-4a681a53319e.mp4

-The brick color code and design are based on the [pyTKET](https://cqcl.github.io/pytket/manual/index.html) circuit rendering tool.
-PyTKET is the python wrapper of [TKET](https://www.quantinuum.com/developers/tket), Quantinuum's open-source quantum SDK.

-Your pyTKET bricks set includes [H-gates, Z-gates, CX-gates, and CZ-gates,](https://en.wikipedia.org/wiki/Quantum_logic_gate) as well as qubit zero (q[0]) and qubit one (q[1]) and wire pieces represented as straight lines.
+The bricks design is based on the PyTKET circuit rendering tool, which offers both traditional quantum circuit design and ZX calculus design.
+The bricks set include the traditional [H-gates, Z-gates, CX-gates, and CZ-gates,](https://en.wikipedia.org/wiki/Quantum_logic_gate) as well as qubit zero (q[0]) and qubit one (q[1]) and wire pieces represented as straight lines.

-We hope you enjoy pyTKET bricks alone, with friends, or with your family!
+PyTKET bricks can be enjoyed alone, with friends, or with family.

 ## Sample circuits you can assemble with pyTKET bricks